 Poets, fiction writers and creative nonfiction writers of all levels are welcome in this generative class, which will be a supportive environment designed to nurture creativity.

-Two-hour class sessions will consist of short readings to spark your creativity and writing prompts based upon these readings.
+Each class session is 1 hour and 45 minutes and will consist of short readings to spark your creativity and writing prompts based upon these readings.
 We will respond to prompts, complete writing exercises in real-time, reconvene and share work with the class.
 Each writer will have the opportunity to share their work.
 Some exercises will be completed on your own time and brought to class to share.

 Together, we will also discuss how to build and sustain a writing practice beyond the class setting.
 By the end of this class, you will have a notebook full of new work that can be expanded into longer works, revised for publication and/or spark even more inspiration.

 Sometimes, we need a little push to get those words onto the page, we need to refresh our writing by thinking outside the box, or we just need to write alongside fellow writers.
 Writing can be a lonely task, after all.